leven87/belief-revision/README.md

 # believe-revision
 It is an assignment for AI course.
+If you want to run with truth table method, just run by default.
+If you want to run with Antlr to validate, please do the following steps.

 **Setup Antlr**